 You can qualify with bankruptcy, and even foreclosure (assuming it was not a VA loan where the VA had to fork over money) in as little as two or three years after the event.
 Of course, you need enough income and a decent credit rating.

-Usually, you need a job to buy a home but if you get enough disability money and otherwise meet the lending guidelines you can certainly get a home loan.
+Usually, you need a job to buy a home.
+If you receive enough disability money and otherwise meet the lending guidelines, you can certainly get a home loan.
 Especially if you are 100% or higher and it is deemed permanent.
+Banks love guaranteed lifetime income.

 Requirements to qualify for a VA loan